amandaghassaei/canvas-capture/README.md

   fps: number, // The frames per second of the output video, defaults to 60.
   quality: number, // A number between 0 and 1, defaults to 1.
-  // Options for ffmpeg conversion to mp4, not needed for webm export. ffmpegOptions?: { [key: string]: string }, // Defaults to { '-c:v': 'libx264', '-preset': 'slow', '-crf': '22', '-pix_fmt': 'yuv420p' }
+  // Options for ffmpeg conversion to mp4, not needed for webm export. ffmpegOptions?: { [key: string]: string }, // Defaults to
+  // { '-c:v': 'libx264', '-preset': 'slow', '-crf': '22', '-pix_fmt': 'yuv420p' }
-  // Internally the ffmpeg conversion runs with additional flags to crop to an even number of px dimensions ('-vf crop=trunc(iw/2)*2:trunc(ih/2)*2', required for mp4) and export no audio channel ('-an').
+  // Internally the ffmpeg conversion runs with additional flags to crop to an even
+  //number of px dimensions ('-vf crop=trunc(iw/2)*2:trunc(ih/2)*2', required for mp4)
+  //and export no audio channel ('-an').
 }
 gifOptions = {
   name: string, // Defaults to 'GIF_Capture'.